Invest Beavers

 Reflection

 Investitures remind everyone that they’re a local, national, and international citizen, and that they’re part of a community of Scouts with friends across the world.
 Today, there are about 40 million Scouts worldwide.
 Everyone should close their eyes (if they’re comfortable doing so) and think about how they’re connected to this huge Scout family that crosses time zones, countries, and languages.
 All of these Scouts have made a Promise.
 Everyone should talk with a partner about what their Promise means to them.
 People could think about being kind to others (which helps people to make friends), times they’ve been helpful, or examples of when they’ve done their best.
-Well done to everyone for all of the steps they’ve taken on their Scout journey – and especially to the new Beavers who made their Promise.
+Well done to everyone for all of the steps they’ve taken on their Scout journey – and especially to the new Squirrels who made their Promise.

 Tags